 Program on Science, Technology and Society at Harvard|

 Mads Dahl Gjefsen was a Predoctoral Fellow in the Program on Science, Technology & Society at Harvard’s Kennedy School from 2011-2013.
 During his time in the Program Mads conducted research for his Ph.D. in STS, supervised by Professor Göran Sundqvist and Professor Sheila Jasanoff.
-Today he facilitates technology transfer activities in the University of Wisconsin system as Regional Associate for the WiSys Technology Foundation.
+Today he works as a Regional Associate at WiSys Technology Foundation.

 Mads’ PhD thesis analyzed how advocacy alliances promote the technology of carbon dioxide capture and storage in the United States and the European Union.
 The project sparked a sustained interest in the societal orders reflected in envisioned technological futures, and in the political and commercial affordances of technological promise making.
 Subsequent multi-author publication projects include analyses of the political economy of geoengineering promises, and reports on the conceptualization of technological change in Norwegian long-term public planning processes.